-The Committee should primarily fulfill these responsibilities by carrying out the activities enumerated in this Charter.
-However, it is not the duty of the Committee to prepare financial statements, to plan or conduct audits, to determine that the financial statements are complete and accurate and are in accordance with International Financial Reporting Standards ("IFRS"), to conduct investigations, or to assure compliance with laws and regulations or Supremex' internal policies, procedures and controls, as these are the responsibility of management and in certain cases the external auditor, as the case may be.
+The Committee shall primarily fulfill these responsibilities by carrying out the activities enumerated in this Charter.
+However, it is not the responsibility of the Committee to prepare financial statements, to plan or conduct internal or external audits, to determine that the financial statements are complete and accurate and are in accordance with International Financial Reporting Standards ("IFRS"), to conduct investigations, or to assure compliance with laws and regulations or Supremex' internal policies, procedures and controls, as these are the responsibility of Supremex management team (''Management'') and, in certain cases, the External Auditor.
+This Charter is a broad policy statement and is intended to be part of Committee's flexible governance framework.
+While this Charter should comply with all applicable laws, regulations and listing requirements and the Corporation's articles and by-laws, this Charter does not create any legally binding obligations on the Committee, the Board or the Corporation.
+Nothing in this Charter is intended to make the Committee liable for any non-compliance by Supremex with applicable laws and regulations.

-SECTION 2 COMPOSITION AND MEETINGS
+Section 2 COMPOSITION AND MEETINGS